 Summary and Book Review of Scrum for Dummies

-The Scrum definition can be defined as an Agile framework, which means it involves a series of steps and work cycles (sprints) to make project management more efficient and effective.
+The Scrum definition can be defined as an Agile framework, which means it involves a series of steps and work cycles (sprints) to make sprint project management more efficient and effective.
 The word originates from the rugby strategy (also called scrum) that is used to restart play and involves all sorts of head-butting and kicking.

 There are no aggressive physical plays in the office though when it comes to Scrum methodology.
 When it is applied to project management, teams start with a master list of tasks.
-They then select a few tasks on that list during sprint planning and spend the remaining sprint working on those tasks.
+They then select a few tasks on that list during the sprint planning timebox and spend the remaining sprint working on those tasks.
 In the daily Scrum meeting, team members check in on progress and continue working to meet a deadline.
 By the end of the work cycle, the project should have moved closer to completion.
-And the teams perform a review before finalizing the undertaking, which might mean publishing the piece, sending out the product, or working on an iteration to improve it.
+And the teams perform a sprint retrospective before finalizing the undertaking, which might mean publishing the piece, sending out the product, or working on an iteration to improve it.

 While there are plenty of advantages to becoming a Scrum team, transitioning from traditional project management methods to this new Agile methodology has its challenges.
 Scrum for Dummies presents this process in an easy-to-understand way and guides readers in implementing its strategies with their teams.